-Editor’s note: This article was originally published in February 2015 and has been updated to reflect current practices.
+Editor’s note: This article on designing blended learning was originally published in February 2015 and has been updated to reflect current practices.

 Originally, blended learning referred to adding an online component to instructor-led training or classroom education.
 Now, blended learning refers to the use of more than one delivery method to provide and enhance training and support.
-This is one way to add continued support to people on their learning journey.
+Though designing blended learning poses unique challenges, this is one way to add continued support for people on their learning journey.

 Advantages of Blended Learning